 - All matters shall be decided wherever possible by consensus or if necessary by a majority of the representatives present and voting.
 Each representative on the Committee shall have one vote.

 - The Committee shall establish its own rules of procedure.

-  The next Forum Officials Committee meeting will be in Samoa between 6th and 8th August 2018.
+The next Forum Officials Committee meeting will be in Fiji in December 2018.